hashicorp/terraform-provider-aws/website/docs/r/detective_member.html.markdown

 * `email_address` - (Required) Email address for the account.
 * `graph_arn` - (Required) ARN of the behavior graph to invite the member accounts to contribute their data to.
 * `message` - (Optional) A custom message to include in the invitation.
 Amazon Detective adds this message to the standard content that it sends for an invitation.
-* `disable_email_notification` - (Optional) Specifies whether to send an email notification to the root user of each account that the invitation will be sent to.
+* `disable_email_notification` - (Optional) If set to true, then the root user of the invited account will _not_ receive an email notification.
 This notification is in addition to an alert that the root user receives in AWS Personal Health Dashboard.
-To send an email notification to the root user of each account, set this value to `true`.
+By default, this is set to `false`.

 ## Attributes Reference